LivingLabPlus/demand-foresight-citation/readme.md

   An admin-only interface for managing document access permissions.
 Admins can select users, view their document permissions, and adjust document visibility.

 - **`chat.py`**:
   Facilitates a chat-based interface with language model integration, enabling conversational interactions.
-Conversations are stored in a Google Sheet, and each message thread can be titled for easy reference.

 - **`database.py`**:
   Manages document and tag viewing.
 Users can see their documents, shared documents, and summaries if enabled.
 This file provides a tabbed interface for a more organized document display.